 Family members affected by family violence, the parent of a child who is affected by family violence, a guardian, a police officer and other people with permission of the Court can apply for a Family Violence Intervention Order.

 “Family members” are defined broadly in the Act to include spouses, domestic partners, people in intimate personal relationships, relatives and any person who is regarded as being "like a family member" if it is reasonable to regard them in that way in light of the circumstances of the relationship.
 An example might be a relationship between a person with a disability and their carer.

-The new laws clearly state that, for the purposes of the Act, family violence is:
+The new laws state that, for the Act, family violence is:

 1. behaviour towards a family member that is:

 - economically abusive; or

 - coercive (compelling a family member to do something against their wishes by use of threats or force); or

 - forcing a family member to act against their wishes; or

 - controlling or dominating the family member, causing that family member to fear for the safety or well-being of that family member or another person; or